-- To illustrate the concepts, we will work with a different data set today, from microbiologists at the University of Iowa - In a liquid, bacteria swim around seeking nutrients with the aid of a polar flagellum (basically, a tail) - On a surface, however, the same bacteria will reorganize their cellular structure on a massive scale, growing large numbers of lateral flagella and allowing the bacteria to swarm over the surface - The basic question of interest here is: how exactly do some bacteria know that they are on a surface?
+- To illustrate the concepts, we will work with a different data set today, from microbiologists at the University of Iowa - In a liquid, certain bacteria (V. parahaemolyticus) swim around seeking nutrients with the aid of a polar flagellum - On a surface, however, the same bacteria will reorganize their cellular structure on a massive scale, growing large numbers of lateral flagella and allowing the bacteria to swarm over the surface - The basic question of interest here is: how exactly do these bacteria initiate this "swarming" response?